-The School welcomes enquiries from graduates in Science, Engineering and Science and Technology who are interested in doing research leading to the award of the degrees of:
+The School welcomes enquires from graduates in Science, Engineering, and Science and Technology who are interested in doing research leading to the award of the

-- · Doctor of Philosophy, Materials Science and Engineering 1045 - Master of Science, Materials Science and Engineering - Master of Engineering in Materials Science and Engineering 2175.
+- Doctor of Philosophy, Materials Science and Engineering (1045) - Master of Science, Materials Science and Engineering (2055) - Master of Engineering, Materials Science and Engineering (2175)

-Programs involving formal course work and research leading to the award of Master of Applied Science in Engineering Materials 8065 or Master of Applied Science in Corrosion Engineering 8052 are also available.
+Programs involving formal course work and research leading to the award of Master of Science and Technology (Course 8702) in Engineering Materials (Program 5001) or in Corrosion Engineering (Program 5002) are also available.

-Information about research scholarships, fellowships and grants in-aid is available from the Postgraduate Coordinator and graduates are advised to consult him before making a formal application for registration.
+Information about research scholarships, fellowships, and grants-in-aid is available from the Postgraduate Coordinator and graduates are advised to consult him before making a formal application for registration.